 You can expect a call from the negligent driver’s insurance company soon after the accident.
 While this is normal, what you say during this call can jeopardize your entire case.

-The insurance adjuster who calls you will likely request a recorded statement in which you discuss what happened in the accident.
+The insurance adjuster will likely request a recorded statement in which you discuss how the accident happened.
 The adjuster will use anything you say in this statement against you.
+They can even twist something as innocent as “I’m sorry” or “I’m okay,” and claim you confessed to causing the accident or confirmed you were uninjured.

-Do Not Sign Anything
+Do Not Sign Anything Related To Your Motorcycle Accident

-How Do I Prove the Other Party Is Responsible for My Port St. Lucie Motorcycle Accident?
+How Do I Prove The Other Party Is Responsible For My Port St. Lucie Motorcycle Accident?

 - As a motorcyclist sharing the road, you were owed a duty of care by other drivers.